 Ready to Start Your Journey?

 This guide will explore what you need to know to prepare for college as an international student in the U.S.

 4 Things to Do Before You Get to Campus

 International students in the U.S. often need to go through several more steps than domestic learners.
 As a result, it's important you start this process early.

-Check with the international students and scholars office at your school for details.
-This office should offer cultural and academic support, as well as a global community to connect with.
+Check with the international students' office at your school for details.
+This office should offer cultural and academic support and an on-campus global community to connect with.

 1. Gather All Necessary Documents

-U.S. colleges and universities require you to submit documentation that proves you're in the country legally for the purpose of studying.
+U.S. colleges and universities require you to submit documentation proving you're in the country legally to study.
 Many colleges provide students with advisors to help them gather the necessary forms.
-Knowing what documents to bring to college can help you avoid potential issues later on.
+Knowing what documents to bring to college can help avoid potential issues later.

 Required items often include the following: